 October 29, 2009

 Dr. Christina Vassileva has joined the faculty at the Southern Illinois School of Medicine as an assistant professor of cardiothoracic surgery.
+[Note: She has since been promoted to associate professor.]
 She practices all aspects of cardiothoracic surgery but specializes in minimally invasive valve surgery including mitral valve repair.
 She also is interested in the surgical treatment of women with cardiovascular disease.

 Prior to joining SIU, Vassileva completed her cardiothoracic fellowship at the Brigham and Women’s Hospital in Boston, a teaching affiliate of Harvard Medical School (2009).
 She completed her general surgery residency, and received her medical degree at Johns Hopkins Medical School in Baltimore (2007, 2002).
 She earned her bachelor’s degree in biology from Northeastern University in Boston (1998).